PapiLer/Reforestation/README.md

-## Astronomers got tired watching the moon go around the earth for 24 hours.
-They decided to call it a day.
+## Why did the opera singer go sailing?
+They wanted to hit the high Cs.